Fall into Stable Blood Sugars: Adapting to Seasonal Shifts

 Autumn often includes warm days too.
 Heat can increase insulin absorption at infusion sites, but it can also promote inflammation, potentially raising blood sugars.

-****REMINDER: you might experience the exact opposite in your blood sugar due to weather, that’s okay.
-Rely on your body’s trends primarily.
+REMINDER: You might experience the exact opposite in your blood sugar due to weather, and that's okay.
+Rely on your body's trends primarily.

 September often heralds a return to school and work routines, bringing both structure and stress.
 Stress elevates cortisol, which can spike blood sugar.